t-ame/DoctorAppointmentManagementSystem/README.md

 # Health Care Management Application -- `incomplete`
-Base repository containing links the micro services and links to other support repositories and angular application that make up this application as a whole.
+Base repository containing the micro services and links to other support repositories and angular application that make up this application as a whole.

 ## Outline:
 * [Description](#description)